This post is all about Palangan and Sanandaj in Kurdistan iran and how to travel in this off the beaten path destination.

 I found a small place where they served tea and dizi, a lamb stew with chickpeas, potatoes, onions and tomato.
 It was my first time to eat dizi in Iran and it is eaten in a very particular way.
 First the broth is poured in a bowl with pieces of bread.
 Then the rest is mashed together and eaten with the rest of your bread.

 Luckily I had read this before in the Lonely Planet otherwise I would probably have made a fool out of myself.
 Still I was quite the attraction in town.
 When I entered the restaurant there were just a few other people, but in no time it was full with people watching me eat.

-The next day I went out of Sanandaj to a village called Palangan.
-First I took a bus to Kamyaran where I was lucky to catch the infrequent public bus to Palangan.
+The next day I finally went to Palangan.
+My reason for visiting Iranian Kurdistan.
+First I had to take a bus to Kamyaran where I was lucky to catch the infrequent public bus to Palangan.
 The local minibus was an experience in itself.
 Once everyone boarded we actually went back into town.

 People needed to do groceries and we spent one hour stuffing bags full with potatoes, onions, garlic and tomatoes untill there was hardly any space left for us to sit.
 I was adopted by an older lady who kept giving me sweets and sunflower seeds while she was obviously talking about me with the other passengers.

 Palangan is a quite popular picknick spot in Iranian Kurdistan.
 It was friday and the day off for Iranians.
 It was quite busy with people from Sanandaj escaping the city.
 Unlike Masouleh in Gilan, that is also very popular with local tourists, Palangan still feels very authentic.